suhaspsr/MLE-Azure-Capstone/README.md

 I set the following AutoML parameters:

-* *experiment_timeout_minutes*: 30
-* *enable_early_stopping*: True
-* *primary_metric*: 'accuracy'
-* *n_cross_validations*:5
-* *iterations*: 50
-* *max_concurrent_iterations*: 4

-The *experiment_timeout_minutes* (30 mins), *iterations* (50) and *enable_early_stopping* (True) are set to reduce time taken for model training.
-Enabling early stopping allows the training process to conclude if there is no considerable improvement to the *primary_metric* (accuracy). *n_cross_validations* is set to 5 to ensure Bias vs Variance tradeoff and prevent overfitting.The *max_concurrent_iterations* (4) is set as we are running on compute Standard_D2_V2 which has 4 nodes.
-This allows 4 jobs to be run in parallel on each node.
+* The experiment_timeout_minutes (20 mins), iterations (50) and enable_early_stopping to reduce time taken for model training.
+* Enabling early stopping allows the training process to conclude if there is no considerable improvement to the primary_metric.
+* cross_validations: 5 is set to prevent overfitting.
+* The max_concurrent_iterations: 4 is used to allow jobs to be run in parallel on each node.

 ### Results

-The best performing model from AutoML was the XGBoost Classifier with a StandardScaler.
-The accuracy of this model was 99.8%.
-This accuracy is already incredibly high however I could potentially improve it further by modifying the AutoML configuration settings and trying the steps below.
+The best performing model from AutoML was the Voting Ensumble method.
+The accuracy of this model was 90.24%.

 * Disable early stopping, increase the number of cross validations and max_iterations allowing AutoML to evaluate more models and avoid overfitting.
-* Employ more advanced data balancing techniques to ensure both target classes have the same number of examples.
-In this case I have simply used upsampling but I could also leverage techniques such as SMOTE sampling.

 * Change my target metric to Recall, Precision, F-Score,... depending on considerations of confusion matrix preferences.
 * Enable featurization to generate custom features.
-* Provide test_data to the AutoML configuration by enabling the parameter.
-* Enable deep learning which though takes longer to compute might show improvement.

 *Figure 2: AutoML Best Model*